Plants in pots

 Eucalyptus erythronema ‘Hot Threads’

 We planted this dwarf selection of WA flowering gum, 3m high x 3m wide, with vermillion trusses of bloom in February 2020.
 One branch was removed by cockatoos in September 2020, but the plant has flowered well.
+Moved to garden under cypress March 2024.

-We planted this hybrid gum, E. ficifolia x E. ptychocarpa, with bronze new foliage, large pink flowers with gold tipped stamens and yellow centres in December 2020.
+We planted this hybrid gum, E. ficifolia x E. ptychocarpa, with bronze new foliage, large pale pink flowers with gold tipped stamens and yellow centres in December 2020.

 Eucalyptus tetraptera – Square Fruited Mallee

 We planted this open shrub, 3m high x 4m wide, with glossy leathery leaves and red or pink flowers with a large square red calyx in November 2019.
 This plant is native to the area between Albany and Esperance, WA.
+Half eaten by cockatoos in May 2021 and died in the rain February 2022.

 Gastrolobium praemorsum ‘Brown Butterfly’

-Gossypium ‘Flirtatious’
+Gossypium ‘Flirtatious’ (photos above)

 Graptophyllum ilicifolium x G. excelsum ‘Holly Hedge’ (photos above)

 We planted this low bushy shrub, 1.5m high x 1m wide, with prickly foliage and brilliant red glossy ‘fuchsia’ flowers in November 2019.
 This plant had its first flowers in November 2020 and bloomed for two months.
+It does tend to look stressed and yellow in our climate in the winter but bucks up in the spring.

 Grevillea pimelioides (photos below)